CDRT/docs/bios/settings/thinkcenter/video_setup.md

 2. IGD - enables IGD (Integrated Graphics Device).
 3. PEG - enables PEG (PCIe Graphic).
 > **Note**
-> - If `Auto` is seleted, the system will select a graphics output, prioritizing PEG.
+> - If `Auto` is selected, the system will select a graphics output, prioritizing PEG.
 > - The "IGD" option will not appear if not supported by the CPU.
 <!-- TODO: add WMI -->
 </details>